 Magnifica Class, or First Class, passengers received meals inspired by the finest Italian cuisine and created by Gambero Rosso.
 Passengers had three options to choose from; a Traditional Italian menu, a Healthy menu and a light menu.

 Alitalia passengers who had special dietary requirements such as medical, dietary, religious or children's meals can pre-order a special meal for their flight.
 These meals had to be pre-ordered at least 24 hours before departure by contacting the customer centre or requested at the time of booking.
-The following are the special meals that were available to order:

 All passengers booking flights with Alitalia received a drinks service with their meal, including both hot and cold drinks.
 Passengers in Premium Economy could enjoy selected fine wines, and each meal will be finished with a taste of limoncello.
 Business Class and Magnifica passengers could enjoy a wider selection of wines from the onboard cellar but also drank from the regular service such as Lavazza coffee.